Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization: Regularity Parameters

-where $\Hmat$ is the homogeneity matrix defined in Appendix~\ref{sec:GraphMatrices} and $\Tvec_0$ is a triangle vector corresponding to a fully-filled design region ($t_m = 1,\forall m$).
-Figure~\ref{pic:RegularityExample} shows the value of~\eqref{eq:RegMetricTR} for two different topologies.
-It is observed that rapid changes in material distribution lead to high values of ~$r_\T{hom}$.
+where $\Hmat$ is the homogeneity matrix defined in Appendix~\ref{sec:GraphMatrices} and $\Gvec_0$ is a basis function vector corresponding to a fully-filled design region ($g_n = 1,\forall n$).
+Figure~\ref{pic:RegularityExample} shows the value of~\eqref{eq:RegMetric} for two different topologies.
+It is observed that rapid changes in design variables lead to high values of ~$r_\T{hom}$.